Health Information

 Medications & Blister Packing

 Anything taken to treat or manage a condition or symptoms is considered medication.
 All medications must be kept in the Infirmary.
-With the exception of second inhalers for asthma and prescription dermatological creams, campers are not allowed to keep medication in their cabin, including pain relievers, vitamins, and other over-the-counter medications.
-The nurses regularly dispense medications four times a day: breakfast, lunch, dinner, and prior to bedtime.
+Except for second inhalers for asthma and prescription dermatological creams, campers are not allowed to keep medication in their cabin, including pain relievers, vitamins, and other over-the-counter medications.
+The nurses regularly dispense medications four times a day: breakfast, lunch, dinner, and before bedtime.

-In order for opening day to run smoothly, we ask that you have medications blister packed before your camper’s Opening Day.
+For opening day to run smoothly, please have medications blister packed before your camper’s Opening Day.
 We require all prescribed medications, daily OTC medications, and all vitamins/supplements be blister packaged and dispensed according to our guidelines.

 It has been our experience that large chains such as CVS or Walgreens do not offer this service, so please plan accordingly.
 Below are two flexible options to help you meet our camp’s medication guidelines.

 Option 1: Camp High Rocks Local Pharmacy: Gordon Family Pharmacy – To go through Gordon Pharmacy, please fill out the form linked below with your camper’s information and email, fax, or mail to Gordon Pharmacy.
 For multiple campers, please fill out a form for each.
 This needs to be done no later than four weeks before your session.
-Through Gordon Pharmacy there is a $7.00 fee per blister pack.
+Through Gordon Pharmacy there is a $9.00 fee per blister pack.
 Gordon’s will deliver your medication to us or camp will pick it up – you do not need to plan to pick this up.
-Gordon’s late fee of $20.00 will apply if forms are later than one month prior to session starting.
+Gordon’s late fee of $25.00 will apply if forms are later than one month before the session starts.

 Gordon Pharmacy: 515 S. Broad Street, Brevard NC 28712